Setting up Common Information

 Task Categories

-"Task Categories" are used to define (or categorize) tasks, which are essentially action items within the system.
+"Task Categories" are used to define (or categorize) tasks in the CRM module, which are essentially action items within the system.

 Common Examples: CALL, EMAIL, REVIEW